shajidhasan/bransan/README.md

 I've written the front end with Svelte.
 There's a cron job(GitHub Actions) that calls a [Vercel](https://vercel.com) serverless function to update the progress data in every 60 minutes.
 The data is then stored in Firestore.

 Contributions are very very welcome.
-You can help with any of the unchecked todos, or improving the code in general.
 You can help with a domain name also.

 Contact: <shajid6063@gmail.com>